-At the end of the fiscal year ended December 31, 2021, the Company had approximately 93 direct employees, and 100 full-time equivalents including contractors.
+At the end of the fiscal year ended December 31, 2022, the Company had approximately 75 direct employees, and 90 full-time equivalents including contractors.
+This number is expected to decrease significantly in the first half of 2023 with the transition of the Point Rousse Project to care and maintenance.